RaphaelUnger/finance-tracker/README.md

 # Finance Tracker App

 A privacy-first, offline-capable mobile application for managing personal finances.
-The app allows users to track expenses and incomes, categorize transactions, analyze monthly reports, and even scan receipts for automatic entry — all without requiring an internet connection.
+The app allows users to track expenses and incomes, categorize transactions, analyze monthly reports, and even scan receipts for automatic entry, all without requiring an internet connection.

 The goal of the project is to implement a finance tracker mobile application by only using AI tools and not writing a single line of code manually.
 The workflow is based on the traditional software development lifecycle (SDLC) phases: Analysis, Design, Implementation, Testing and Deployment.
 In each phase AI tools are used to generate the necessary artifacts and code.

 The project was implemented by using two different approaches with each relying on different AI tools:
 * BMAD approach and _GitHub Copilot with GPT 5mini_.
-* Manual AI-prompting approach and _@Emil-AI_.
+* Manual AI-prompting approach and GitHub Copilot with Claude Sonnet 4.

 ## BMAD Approach
 BMad Method (BMM) helps building software through guided workflows with specialized AI agents.
 The process follows four phases: